-So where did I want to go?
+So, where did I want to go?
 When could I go?
 Should I go for one week or two?
 I settled on one week.
-I chose to go for a week in Tenerife – I picked it because it was at a hotel I knew from a few years back.
-It was in a decent area, and I thought – hey if it doesn’t work, I’ll be safe.
+I chose to go for a week to Tenerife – I picked it because it was at a hotel I knew from a few years back.
+It was in a decent area, and I thought – hey, if it doesn’t work, I’ll be safe.

-So, the following year, I went Solos again… this time Rhodes, and I thought, Sod it!
+So, the following year, I went Solos again … This time to Rhodes, and I thought, Sod it!
 I’m going for two weeks!
-I’d kept in touch with Nikkie, Yvonne and Margaret from the Corfu trip and yes – we all booked onto the same holiday!
+I’d kept in touch with Nikkie, Yvonne, and Margaret from the Corfu trip, and yes – we all booked onto the same holiday!
 This trip was going to be fun!

 A Nervous Traveler

 One night after work, I was browsing the internet.
 I wanted to see if there were any notifications from Solos about the upcoming trip to Rhodes.

 Blip.
 Blip.
 I saw a notification pop-up on the Solos Traveller message board…